Bodashtart

 Bodashtart (also transliterated Bodʿaštort, meaning "from the hand of Astarte"; 𐤁𐤃𐤏𐤔𐤕𐤓𐤕) was a Phoenician ruler, who reigned as King of Sidon (c.
 525 – c.
 515 BC), the grandson of King Eshmunazar I, and a vassal of the Achaemenid Empire.
 He succeeded his cousin Eshmunazar II to the throne of Sidon, and scholars believe that he was succeeded by his son and proclaimed heir Yatonmilk.

-Bodashtart was a prolific builder, and his name is attested on some 30 eponymous inscriptions found at the Temple of Eshmun and elsewhere in the hinterland of the city of Sidon in Lebanon.
-The earliest discovered of Bodashtart's inscriptions was excavated in Sidon in 1858 and was donated to the Louvre.
-This inscription dates back to the first year of Bodashtart's accession to the throne of Sidon and commemorates the building of a temple to the goddess Astarte.
-The Temple of Eshmun podium inscriptions were discovered between 1900 and 1922 and are classified into two groups.
-The inscriptions of the first group, known as KAI 15, commemorate building activities in the temple and attribute the work to Bodashtart.
-The second group of inscriptions, known as KAI 16, were found on podium restoration blocks; they credit Bodashtart and his son Yatonmilk with the construction project and emphasise Yatonmilk's legitimacy as heir.
-The most recently discovered inscription as of 2020 was found in the 1970s on the bank of the Bostrenos River, not far from the Temple of Eshmun.
-The inscription credits the King with the building of water canals to supply the temple in the seventh year of his reign.
+Bodashtart was a prolific builder, and his name is attested on approximately thirty eponymous inscriptions discovered at the Temple of Eshmun and elsewhere in the hinterland of the city of Sidon, in present-day Lebanon.
+The earliest known inscription bearing Bodashtart’s name was excavated in Sidon in 1858 and subsequently donated to the Louvre.
+Dating to the first year of his accession to the throne of Sidon, it commemorates the construction of a temple dedicated to the goddess Astarte.
+The Temple of Eshmun podium inscriptions, uncovered between 1900 and 1922, are conventionally divided into two groups.
+The inscriptions of the first group, known as KAI 15, commemorate building activities at the sanctuary and attribute the works to Bodashtart.
+The second group, designated KAI 16, was carved on podium restoration blocks; these inscriptions credit both Bodashtart and his son Yatonmilk with the construction project and emphasise Yatonmilk’s legitimacy as heir.
+The most recently identified inscription as of 2020 was discovered in the 1970s on the bank of the Bostrenos River, not far from the Temple of Eshmun.
+It records the construction of water canals supplying the sanctuary and dates to the seventh year of Bodashtart’s reign.

-Three of Bodashtart's Eshmun temple inscriptions have been left in place; the others are housed in museums in Paris, Istanbul, and Beirut.
-Bodashtart is believed to have reigned for at least seven years, as evidenced by the Bostrenos River bank inscription.
-Little is known about his reign other than what has been learned from his dedicatory inscriptions.
+Three of Bodashtart’s Temple of Eshmun inscriptions remain in situ; the others are housed in museums in Paris, Istanbul, and Beirut.
+Bodashtart is attested as having reigned for at least seven years, as indicated by the inscription discovered on the bank of the Bostrenos River.
+Beyond the evidence provided by his dedicatory inscriptions, little is known about his reign.